PhD applications – Mirror doctoral contracts idil 2026

 Details

-Design and chemical synthesis of mono- and multi-capped RNAs.
+Design and chemical synthesis of mono- and multi-capped RNA.

-The ideal candidate will have a solid background in organic synthesis and a proven interest in nucleic acid chemistry and/or life sciences.
+The ideal candidate will have a strong background in organic synthesis and a proven interest in nucleic acid chemistry and/or life sciences.

 SUBJECT B – Biological Sciences for Health

-Customized RNA capping and expression solutions for targeted gene therapy
+Customized RNA styling and expression solutions for targeted gene therapy

 RNA biology: in particular RNA extraction, mRNA purification

-Mass spectrometry and analytical chemistry: knowledge of sample preparation and LC-MS/MS, analysis of mass spectrometry data
+Mass spectrometry and analytical chemistry: knowledge of sample preparation and LC-MS/MS, mass spectrometry data analysis

-Synthetic and molecular biology: knowledge/skills in epitranscriptomics would be a plus
+Synthetic and molecular biology: knowledge/skills in epitranscriptomics would be an advantage

 Cell culture and transfection: mammalian cell culture, electroporation, RNA delivery